 History is a spiral curriculum in which knowledge is built upon as children progress through the school and within each school year.
+Outcomes for each year group have been identified and mapped out in the progression document below.
+Click here and scroll to the bottom of the page to see the Ash Grove subject-specific vocabulary progression document.

 Each year group follows the same structure throughout each academic year: autumn term sees a focus on local history, spring term looks at British history and summer term moves to an aspect of global history.